 From here it’s 336 miles to San Francisco, 226 to LA, and almost 250 to either Reno or Vegas.
 “Manzanar” is Spanish for “apple orchard.”

 Conditions were tough in the camps.
 Legal challenges to the internment were turned aside, even by the Supreme Court.
 Most Japanese-Americans were kept in the camps until late 1945, when the war ended, ad some for months afterward.

-There were a dogged handful of white Americans who protested the internment and worked to end it.
+There was a dogged handful of white Americans who protested the internment and worked to end it.
 Prominent among them were Quakers and the American Friends Service Committee.
-A new book, Quiet Heroes, by Tsukasa Sugimura, describes and celebrates this support.
+A book, Quiet Heroes, by Tsukasa Sugimura, describes and celebrates this support.